santisq/PSADTree/docs/en-US/Get-ADTreePrincipalGroupMembership.md

 By default, previously processed groups will be marked as _"Processed Group"_ and their hierarchy will not be displayed.
 The `-ShowAll` switch indicates that the cmdlet should display the hierarchy of all previously processed groups.

+> [!NOTE]
+>
-__NOTE:__ The use of this switch should not infer in a great performance cost, for more details see the parameter details.
+> The use of this switch should not infer in a great performance cost, for more details see the parameter details.

 ## PARAMETERS